JaredLBailey/JaredLBailey.github.io/_posts/2024-07-15-Roasting-Bear.md

 tags: [Raspberry Pi, AI, IoT, LLMs, Voice Cloning]
 ---

-For my Deep Learning Application class project, I decided to blend humor with cutting-edge AI by training a roastmaster bear powered by large language models (LLMs).
+For my Deep Learning Application class project, I decided to blend humor with cutting-edge AI by building a roastmaster bear powered by large language models (LLMs).
 The intersection of humor and AI presents a fascinating challenge—can a machine understand what makes a joke funny, and better yet, can it become the ultimate roastmaster?

 ___